 When people use the phrase outcomes-based wellness program, what they are really saying is “We want our wellness program to be based on helping employees attain a positive health outcome, such as not smoking, or attain certain results on biometric screenings.”

-You should make improvements every year with the focus always being on improving employee health and reducing healthcare costs.
+In summary, you should make improvements every year with the focus always being on improving employee health and reducing healthcare costs.

 2. Overly Complicated Programming.
 Simpler is Always Better for your Corporate Health and Wellness Program